Sneak Peek: The three most common software engineering interview questions.

 Below is a current sample job description for a junior software engineering role at Microsoft.

 - Come to define, design, and deliver the next state of enterprise search system.

 - Designing and developing search platform-related features and solutions.

 - Collaborate with the team on building a highly scalable and high-performance search stack.

 - Collaborate with customers and partners to understand user requirements and design features to enable rich search experiences.

 - Working on distributed infrastructure, releasing and managing live service in production.

 Junior Software Developer Qualifications:

-- Bachelor’s degree in computer science or equivalent level of practical experience
+- Bachelor's degree in CS or equivalent experience.

 After a Junior SWE has a few years under their belt, they can be promoted to Senior Software Engineer.